When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 “We’re going to be climbing facing the ground, so it should be easier for you to avoid using that leg.
 So, here’s what we’re going to do now.
 We’re secured together by the rope, and I’m going to route it so it will pull up from between us.
 I’m going to roll to my right so I’m facing down and then kneel so I’m above the scree.
 I want you to roll to your left and do the same.
 That way we’re going to be close to each other.
 The advantage is that if you slip you won’t go very far because we’ll be connected together.”

 Once they’d moved into position, David attached the Y-strap from his waist handhold to the waist handhold on Mark’s rescue harness so their harnesses were connected together.
 He ran the end of the rope through the rings on the waist of Mark’s rescue harness.
 He attached a second carabiner to the ring at the top of the Y. There was a ring on the outside of each leg strap.
-David moved to his left so he was pressed up against Mark’s right side, and connected another carabiner between those rings.
+David moved to his right so he was pressed up against Mark’s left side, and connected another carabiner between those rings.
 Then he routed the end of the rope through that carabiner and back through the carabiner connected to the Y strap and latched the rope in place.

 “Uh, yeah.
 Sure.”
 Mark looked at David and smiled, and that made David smile.